unionai-oss/unionml/docs/source/flyte_cluster.md

 Flyte sandbox.
 ```

-We should now be able to go to `http://localhost:30080/console` on your browser to see the Flyte UI.
+We should now be able to go to `http://localhost:30080/console` on our browser to see the Flyte UI.

 ### The App Dockerfile